maxchampoux/iBanFirst-API-Company-Creation/objects/objects.md

 #### <a id="status_list"></a> Status List ####

-Here is the list of status you may encounter while using the iBanFirst APi.
+Here is the list of status you may encounter while using the iBanFirst API.

 **Document resources:**